 The ceilings of some of the new rooms were decorated with paintings which tried to combine a religious subject with the statues on display in the room.
 Today the decoration of the ceiling and the contents of a room do not always match.
 Several of the "Egyptian" statues in this particular room were actually Roman statues commissioned by Emperor Hadrian for his villa.

-In the XIXth century the limited resources the Popes could devote to the embellishment of Rome were absorbed by the reconstruction of S. Paolo fuori le mura after a devastating fire which occurred in 1823.
-This explains the modesty of some of the initiatives of Pope Pius IX which are celebrated by small paintings on cupboards he donated to the Vatican Library.
+In the XIXth century the limited resources the Popes could devote to the embellishment of Rome were absorbed by the reconstruction of S. Paolo fuori le Mura after a devastating fire which occurred in 1823.
+This explains the modesty of some of the initiatives of Pope Pius IX which are celebrated by small paintings on cupboards he donated to the library.